e-minguez/ose-tests/README-offline-images.md

 done
 ```

+## Run the tests

+Now you can go back and [run the tests](README.md#run-the-tests)

 ## Clean up the images

-Optionally, after the tests have been executed, the images can be removed from the local cache as:
+As a good practice, after the tests have been executed, the images can be removed from the local cache, otherwise, someone can use the images already available to run a pod.

 ```bash
 export TOOLSIMAGE="registry.example.com/rhel7/support-tools:latest"